Dancing all over your face

 1. The Marshall Arts 2.
 Hypertension 3.
 Taste The Floor 4.
 Behind Bars 5.
 Below The Belt 6.
 I'll Only Say It Once 7.
 Enforcer 8.
 Violent Restitution 9.
 Out Of The Game 10.
 Edge Of The Razor 11.
 Eye Of The Storm 12.
 Discipline 13.
 Fed Up 14.
 Soldier Of Fortune

-After some internal troubles and (ever lasting) problems with the music industry, Razor came back with some more serious attitude and conviction.
-Violent Restitution was the last album to feature Stace McLaren on vocals, and while the outcome sounds a little dry at first, the music keeps growing on you the more you listen to it.
-There's a lot of devotion and anger put into the songs with lyrics full of hatred, frustration, and violence.
-As always with Razor albums, most lyrics seem very personal to the band and guitarist Dave Carlo in particular since he wrote nearly all the music here.
-While this is not my top favorite Razor album, one cannot ignore the immense power contained in it.
+After some internal troubles and everlasting problems with the music industry, Razor came back with a lot more serious attitude and conviction.
+Violent Restitution was the last album to feature Stace McLaren on vocals, and while the outcome may sound a little bit dry at first, the music promptly starts growing on you.
+The drums had been taken over by Rob Mills, and his intensive work notably contributes to making these tracks fly in the end.
+There's a lot of audible devotion and anger put into these songs, with lyrics full of hatred, frustration, and violence.
+As always, most lyrics seem very personal to the band and guitarist Dave Carlo in particular since he wrote nearly all the music here.
+Together with Shotgun Justice, this album should be counted among the very best of Razor's works already due to the immense power it contains.

 RAZOR - Shotgun Justice